Child Custody Attorneys in Ventura County

 A sole legal custody award is generally disfavored by the court.
 Typically, the court looks for circumstances such as, but not limited to, one parent is in jail, has been absent from the child’s life for an extended period of time, has a history of drug or alcohol abuse, domestic violence, or mental health issues.
 Even when a court is inclined to grant sole legal custody, the court may still seek ways in which the noncustodial parent can have the opportunity to regain their right to legal custody in the future.
 The court may look to see if the noncustodial parent has taken parenting classes, co-parenting classes, anger management classes, completed rehabilitation programs, attendance at alcoholic anonymous and/or narcotics anonymous meetings, individual counseling, group therapy, etc.

-2. Physical Custody.
-Physical custody can be either Joint or Sole.
+Physical custody can be either joint or sole.

 Joint physical custody means that each parent will have significant periods of physical custody.
 Joint physical custody must be shared by the parents in a manner that ensures the child frequent and continuing contact with both parents.
 Joint physical custody does not require that exactly half of the child’s time be spent with each parent.